PennLINC/qsiprep/docs/installation.rst

 system's ``$PATH``.
 A relatively interpretable description of how your environment can be set-up is found in the `Dockerfile <https://github.com/pennbbl/qsiprep/blob/master/Dockerfile>`_.
-As an additional installation setting, FreeSurfer requires a license file (see :ref:`fs_license`).
+As an additional installation setting, FreeSurfer requires a license file.

 On a functional Python 3.5 (or above) environment with ``pip`` installed, qsiprep can be installed using the habitual command ::